Pearl and Hermes Atoll: Later wrecks

-On July 2, 2005, the 145 ft research vessel M/V Casitas, chartered by the National Oceanic and Atmospheric Administration (NOAA), ran aground on the north end of the atoll.
+On July 2, 2005, the 145 ft research vessel MV Casitas, chartered by the National Oceanic and Atmospheric Administration (NOAA), ran aground on the north end of the atoll.
 The ship was carrying large quantities of gasoline, diesel fuel, and oil, which posed a substantial risk of leaking.
 Leak-prevention and extraction efforts led by the United States Coast Guard (USCG) in conjunction with other United States Government and State of Hawaii agencies began immediately.
 Although several people on board were forced to evacuate the ship, there was no loss of life.
 The initial grounding, combined with the rescue efforts, caused extensive damage to the reef including "breakage of coral heads, scouring of the substrate, and injury to the reef structure itself".
 The ship was fully removed from the atoll on August 4, 2005, but was too damaged for salvage.
 She was towed to a site northwest of Pearl and Hermes Atoll approved by the Environmental Protection Agency (EPA), where she was sunk in waters over 7,000 ft deep.
 Efforts to remove remaining debris and repair the reef began in 2011.